 I packed up everything I owned, placed it in storage, and left.
 Life was short, deprived of meaning, and chaotic, and you just had to live it, not just exist in it, because it can end at any moment.
 So, I joined the poverty jet set and traveled for about a year.
 In the summer of 2008, I ended up in Paris, my absolute favorite city in Europe, just my Yorkie pup and me.
 And for the first time in a decade, I felt at home.
 I was sure I had finally found my forever home.

 Measuring out my life with coffee spoons in the Marais in 2008, I decided that I would not work to live.
 I would rather make less money doing what I love than make good money being bored.
-Words and writing in whatever form were what I loved and what I was going to do.
-And so I began writing freelance, which evolved into fact-checking – my version - which led to a rather interesting life.
+And so I began writing freelance, which evolved into fact-checking – my version.
+And to make ends meet, I started translating in 2009.

 So what am I doing in the sticks in Denmark?
 In short, I have been back in Denmark since the summer of 2014, and since 2017, I have worked exclusively as a translator.
 What used to be a side gig turned into a survival and full-time job, primarily due to geography and necessity.